core-wg/senml-spec/STRINT/draft-jennings-perpass-secure-rai-cloud-01.md

 There is also the ability to check Key Continuity as follows:

-* Any times a client detects a key has changed for a user, it can inform the user, identity provider, and cloud service to try and detect compromises
+* Any times a client detects a key has changed for a user, it can inform the user, Identity Provider, and Cloud Service to try and detect compromises

 * Any time the Certificate changes for an Identity Provider or Cloud Service the Client can inform the user and the Identity provider.